 Furthermore, individuals who have not had their DSARs handled correctly and have experienced distress could seek financial compensation.
 These consequences not only impact a firm financially but also damage its reputation.

-Recent regulatory action by the ICO
+Regulatory action by the ICO

 The organisations listed below collected and processed personal data and then failed, on multiple occasions, to respond to DSARs either within the legal timeframe or at all.
 The ICO has taken regulatory action by issuing a reprimand against the following organisations: